Microsoft revamps Hotmail as social-friendly Outlook

 Users can access the service at www.outlook.com.
 Microsoft said the service is currently a “preview,” meaning more features will likely be added before the final version is fully launched.

-Microsoft (MSFT.O) shares closed down 17 cents at $29.47 on Nasdaq.
-(Reporting By Bill Rigby; editing by M.D.
-Golan, Richard Chang and Andre Grenon)
+Reporting By Bill Rigby; editing by M.D.
+Golan, Richard Chang and Andre Grenon